 Review the Grading scale here.
 This shows exactly how an application is assessed for acceptance into the program.

 Complete a Practical Nursing application online.
-Applications will open in January 2020 for Fall programs.
+Applications are now open for Fall 2020 programs.

 Test of Essential Academic Skills (TEAS)